 - No - WP 2FA will send 2FA link to the email address configured in the user’s WordPress account

-- Authy 2FA service - When selecting this method, users will be able to log in via Authy service (requires configuration of Authy API key)
+- Push notification via Authy - When selecting this method, users will receive a push notification on their Authy App (requires configuration of Authy API key)

 - One-Time code via email - When selecting this method, users will be able to log in using a code received via email

-Step 3.4 Enable and configure secondary 2FA methods
+Step 3.4 Enable and configure alternative 2FA authentication methods

-Secondary 2FA methods enable users to set up a backup 2FA method to be used should there be an issue with their primary method such as a broken or dead phone.
-By enabling and configuring a secondary 2FA method, you can ensure users are still able to log in to WordPress without requiring helpdesk assistance while minimizing user downtime.
+Alternative 2FA authentication methods enable users to set up an alternative 2FA method to be used should there be an issue with their primary method such as a broken or dead phone.
+By enabling and configuring an alternative 2FA authentication method, you can ensure users are still able to log in to WordPress without requiring helpdesk assistance while minimizing user downtime.

 - Backup codes - Enable this option to allow users to receive backup codes.
 Backup codes are one-time use codes that are given to the user in bulk.
 Once a backup code is used, it cannot be used again.

-- Allow users to use email based 2FA as a secondary backup method - Enable this option to allow users to receive an OTP via email.
-Consider enabling this secondary 2FA method when the primary 2FA method is set to ‘One-time code via 2FA App.
+- Allow users to use email-based 2FA as an alternative 2FA authentication method - Enable this option to allow users to receive an OTP via email.
+Consider enabling this alternative 2FA authentication method when the primary 2FA method is set to ‘One-time code via 2FA App.

 You have now configured a basic 2FA policy for your WordPress website.
 Take a moment to congratulate yourself - not only did you manage to complete the task, but your website is much safer as a result.